emilyriehl/emilyriehl.github.io/_pages/seminar.md

 Title:  [Sketches of an Elephant: an Introduction to Topos Theory](http://www.math.jhu.edu/~eriehl/ct/sketches-of-an-elephant.pdf)

 Abstract: We briefly outline the history of topos theory, from its origins in sheaf theory which lead to the notion of a Grothendieck topos, through its unification with categorical logic which lead to the notion of an elementary topos, to a glimpse of the modern topos-theoretic outlook.
-PTJ describes this point of view as &ldquo;the rejection of the idea that there is a fixed universe of `constant' sets within which mathematics can and should be developed, and the recognition that the notion of `variable structure' may be more conveniently handled within a universe of continuously variable sets.&rdquo; Time permitting, we'll sketch an application of the universal language of the topos of sheaves on the spectrum of a commutative ring that allows one to regard the ring as a local ring, at least locally.
+PTJ describes this point of view as &ldquo;the rejection of the idea that there is a fixed universe of "constant" sets within which mathematics can and should be developed, and the recognition that the notion of "variable structure" may be more conveniently handled within a universe of continuously variable sets.&rdquo; Time permitting, we'll sketch an application of the universal language of the topos of sheaves on the spectrum of a commutative ring that allows one to regard the ring as a local ring, at least locally.

 -  September 17:  [tslil clingman](http://tslil.xyz), Johns Hopkins